shuishen112/starter-academic-zhan/content/publication/example/index.md

   - Lipeng Zhang
   - Benyou Wang
   - Dawei Song
-author_notes:
-  - Equal contribution
-  - Equal contribution
-publication: The 27th ACM International Conference on Information and Knowledge Management
+publication_short: CIKM2019
+abstract: ""
+draft: false
+featured: true
+tags: []
+slides: example
+url_pdf: ""
+image:
+  caption: "Image credit: [**Unsplash**](https://unsplash.com/photos/IEHPDNk2-8w)"
+  focal_point: ""
+  preview_only: false
+  filename: feature.jpg
-summary: ""
+summary: >
+  In this paper, we propose a Quantum Many-body Wave Function (QMWF) inspired language modeling approach.
+The QMWF inspired LM can adopt the tensor product to model the aforesaid interaction among words.
+It also enables us to reveal the inherent necessity of using Convolutional Neural Network (CNN) in QMWF language modeling.
+Furthermore, our approach delivers a simple algorithm to represent and match text/sentence pairs.
+Systematic evaluation shows the effectiveness of the proposed QMWF-LM algorithm, in comparison with the state of the art quantum-inspired LMs and a couple of CNN-based methods, on three typical Question Answering (QA) datasets.
 url_dataset: ""
 url_project: ""
-publication_short: CIKM2019
 url_source: ""
 url_video: ""
-title: A Quantum Many-body Wave Function Inspired Language Modeling Approach
+author_notes:
+  - Equal contribution
+  - Equal contribution
 doi: ""
-featured: true
-tags: []
+publication: The 27th ACM International Conference on Information and Knowledge Management
 projects:
   - example
-image:
-  caption: "Image credit: [**Unsplash**](https://unsplash.com/photos/IEHPDNk2-8w)"
-  focal_point: ""
-  preview_only: false
-  filename: samuel-ferrara-iehpdnk2-8w-unsplash.jpg
 date: 2021-01-28T10:36:16.173Z
 url_slides: ""
 publishDate: 2017-01-01T00:00:00.000Z